Sparse Additive Gaussian Process Regression: Introduction

-Instead of using a more computationally involved dynamic partition scheme (e.g. \citealt{Chipman1998,Chipman2016}), we propose a simpler static recursive scheme.
-We will see later that this simpler scheme brings convenience in algorithmic design, interpretation and trade-offs between sparsity and number of partitions.
-SAGP modeling is flexible in the sense that not only does it have the advantage of capturing multi-scale features, but also attains high computational efficiency using both the idea of sparsification and the idea of localization.
-To our best knowledge, this kind of intuitively attractive Bayesian model combining these ideas has not been investigated previously.

-The organization of the paper will be as follows.
+The organization of the paper is as follows.
 In section \ref{sec:Backgrounds} we will briefly review the background knowledge for sparse GP, localization and Bayesian additive modeling as they are essential ingredients of SAGP modeling.
 In section \ref{sec:Sparse Additive Gaussian Process SAGP} we will specify the SAGP model.
-Sections \ref{sec:Simulation Study} and \ref{sec:Real-world-Data-Applications} are analysis and comparison based on simulated and real-world datasets respectively.
+Sections \ref{sec:Simulation Study} and \ref{sec:Real-world-Data-Applications} are analyses of simulated and real-world datasets.
 Finally, we conclude our paper with a discussion in section \ref{sec:Conclusion}.